Donate Now

 In countries where prostitution has been legalized or fully decriminalized, data shows that prostituted persons still face high levels of violence and exploitation from both pimps and sex buyers.

-In India, where prostitution is legal, a study of 211 prostituted women in Mumbai found violence to be highly prevalent.
-Sixty-two percent reported sexual assault from male clients during the initial month after entry and 42% had been forced or coerced into the sex trade.
+For example, a 2021 review of New Zealand’s full decriminalization law concluded that “violence is a risk every [prostituted person] takes on a daily basis: assault, rape and strangulation are not uncommon.”
+In India, where prostitution is legal, a study of 211 prostituted women in Mumbai found that 62% reported sexual assault from male clients during the initial month after entry and 42% had been forced or coerced into the sex trade.
 Half of respondents were exploited before the age of 18.

 Research also suggests that the legalization of prostitution leads to higher incidence of sex trafficking.
 An analysis of data from 150 countries found that nations where prostitution is legalized reported higher inflows of human trafficking than in countries where it was partially or fully prohibited.